Comparison

 VideoCaptions.AI vs InShot

 InShot is a popular mobile video editor with basic subtitle tools.
-VideoCaptions.AI offers AI-powered transcription, animated caption effects, and 4K export — all free in your browser.
+VideoCaptions.AI offers AI-powered transcription, animated caption effects, and 4K export, free to start, all in your browser.

 VideoCaptions.AI vs InShot